cfu288/CellNeuro/Notes.md

 * Chemical synapses have a synaptic delay. (.5 msec)
 * temperature sensitive, warmer is faster
 * indicates delay involves more than time for diffusion (Diffusion estimated to take.5 msec)
-* must take soe time to release the neurotransmitter
+* must take some time to release the neurotransmitter
 * Katz and Miledi 1960's - treat neuromuscular junction with small doses of TTX; find that postsynaptic potentials hae a minimum amplitude.
 PSPs are multiples of that minimum amplitude
 * **minature endplate potential** - Minimum amplitude, aka mini quantal units.
 Equal to the release of one packet of neurotransmitters (1 vesicle).
 * Continuing applying TTX to block all Na channels, then electrically(artificially using electrodes) stimulate presynaptic cell, still see PSPs in muscle.